Government of the Ukrainian People's Republic in exile: Chairmen of the Ukrainian National Council

-Locations of the governing bodies of the State Center of the Ukrainian People's Republic: Tarnow (Poland) – 1921–23; Paris (France) – 1924–26; Warsaw (Poland) – 1926–39; France – 1940–44; Weimar, Bad Kissingen – 1944–46; Munich (all in FRG) – 1946–76; Philadelphia (USA) – 1976–92.
+Locations of the governing bodies of the State Center of the Ukrainian People's Republic: Tarnow (Poland) – 1921–23; Paris (France) – 1924–26; Warsaw (Poland) – 1926–39; France – 1940–44; Weimar (Nazi Germany), Bad Kissingen (American occupation zone in Germany) – 1944–46; Munich (West Germany) – 1946–76; Philadelphia (USA) – 1976–92.

 Activity

-Restoration of the UPR structures during the World War II
+Restoration of the UPR structures during World War II

 After the beginning of the World War II Taras Bulba-Borovets, with the support of the President of the Ukrainian People's Republic in exile Andrii Livytskyi, crossed the German-Soviet border and started organizing UPA military units subordinate to the UPR Government.
 After the Reich's attack on the USSR, together with Belarusian partisans, he captured Olevsk and proclaimed the Olevsk Republic.
 Due to the demands of the Germans to obey their orders, the civil administration in Olevsk was disbanded, and guerrilla warfare activated.
 Bulba-Borovets strongly opposed Bandera's attempts to proclaim a Ukrainian state in 1941, as he believed that "starting from January 22, 1918, it's not needed to proclaim a Ukrainian sovereign state, as it has already been proclaimed once and its legitimate government has not stopped its political activities as an exile government of an occupied country.
 The statehood could only be restored".